 About the Ceremonies

-The University holds ceremonies twice a year, in July and January.
+The University normally holds ceremonies twice a year, in January and July.

 The July ceremonies are usually held during the third and fourth weeks after the end of the summer term, not including the weekend.

-Undergraduates and postgraduates, receiving an award of degree level and above, can choose to attend their closest ceremony, or defer to the next set of summer or winter ceremonies.
+Undergraduates and postgraduates, receiving an award of degree level and above, can choose to attend the first ceremonies after award, or defer to the next set of summer or winter ceremonies (up to one year).

 Departments and their courses are assigned to a particular ceremony date and time, and you will be invited to the relevant ceremony for your course.
-The schedule of ceremonies is normally published in February for July ceremonies, and October for the January ceremonies.
-Joint courses will be assigned to the ceremony at which the lead administrative department has responsibility for the joint course.
-If you are unsure, please contact us to confirm which ceremony you will attend.
+The schedule of ceremonies is normally published by February for July ceremonies, and by August for the January ceremonies.
+Joint courses will be assigned to the ceremony at which the lead administrative department with responsibility for the joint course is allocated.
+If you are unsure, please contact us to confirm which ceremony you will be invited to.
+You are only able to attend the ceremony you have been invited to.

 There are usually two ceremonies held each day, one at 11.00 and one at 15.00.

-If you are an undergraduate student expecting to graduate during the summer (July), you should receive details around mid-May.
+If you are an undergraduate student expecting to graduate at the July ceremonies, you should receive details in late May/early June.
 Postgraduate students graduating during the summer may receive their email shortly thereafter.

-If you are expecting to graduate during the winter we will contact you from early November onwards.
+If you are expecting to graduate at the January ceremonies, we will contact you from mid-late November onwards.

 Please make sure you keep your contact details up to date on your Student Records Online as well as informing your department in order to ensure information regarding your graduation is sent to the correct place.
-If you think you may no longer have access to your Warwick email by the time you will receive an invite, please contact us with your personal email address and we will update your records.
+If you think you may no longer have access to your Warwick email by the time you will receive an invite, please ensure your personal email address is updated on your record.

-No. If you cannot make the date and time of the ceremony that your course is assigned to, you have the option to defer your graduation ceremony to a future ceremony (although you cannot defer beyond one year), or, you can choose to graduate in absentia and receive your certificate in the post or request that it is held for collection from Student reception.
+No. If you cannot make the date and time of the ceremony that your course is assigned to, you have the option to defer your graduation ceremony to a future set of ceremonies (although you cannot defer beyond one year), or, you can choose to graduate in absentia and receive your certificate in the post/request that it is held for collection from the Student Information Centre.
+You are not able to attend an alternative ceremony within the Degree Congregation.

 Not necessarily.
-Due to the proximity of examination boards and ceremonies it is usual to send out graduation invitations BEFORE results are known.
+Due to the proximity of examination boards to the ceremonies it is usual to send out graduation invitations BEFORE results are known.

-We look at your student record to check if you are potentially due to graduate (given your expected end date) and we contact students based on this and other information.
+We look at your student record to check if you are potentially due to graduate (by looking at your expected end date) and we contact students based on this and other information.

 To be eligible to graduate you must have cleared all your debts and your name must appear on a Senate or Steering Committee approved pass list by the deadlines stated.
-Please check the key dates and eligibility criteria.
+Please check the Eligibility Criteria.

-You must have cleared all of your study related debts with the University (it is your responsibility to do this), and your name must appear on a Senate or Steering Committee approved pass list by the deadlines published in the key dates section.
+You must have cleared all of your study related debts with the University (it is your responsibility to do this), and your name must appear on a Senate or Steering Committee approved pass list/decision record log by the deadlines published in the Eligibility Criteria.

-University regulations stipulate that a qualification cannot be awarded/conferred on any student who has study related debts outstanding to the University (including library fines).
-All study related debts must be cleared by the date published in the key dates in order to graduate.
-Payment by cash or credit card is recommended to avoid delays.
+University regulations stipulate that a qualification cannot be awarded/conferred on any student who has study related debts outstanding to the University (including library charges).
+All study related debts must be cleared by the date published in the Eligibility Criteria in order to graduate.
+Payment by Flywire is recommended to avoid delays.
 Payments made by BACS or cheque are subject to a clearance period of 10 working days.
 If you are unsure, you can check your account balance through your Student Record Online account).
-If you no longer have access to your Student Record Online account you can also contact the Student Finance Office at student dot finance dot cc at warwick dot ac dot uk.
+If you no longer have access to your Student Record Online account you can also contact the Student Finance team at studentcollections at warwick dot ac dot uk.

-Postgraduate students will receive a letter to confirm the conferral of their award after Steering Committee approval, although this will be sent out usually 1-3 weeks after Steering Committee approval has taken place.
+Postgraduate students will receive an email to confirm the conferral of their award after approval, although this will be sent out usually 1-3 weeks after Senate approval has taken place.

-Undergraduate pass lists from May/June Examination Boards, will be available from your department shortly after the Examination Board has met.
+Undergraduate results from May/June Examination Boards, will be made available via tabula on an agreed finalist release date for all undergraduate students, shortly after the Examination Board has met.

-Taught postgraduate lists may be displayed in your department shortly after the Examination Board has met and your department will contact you to confirm the outcome of the Examination Board decision.
-It would be reasonable to assume that if your department has contacted you to confirm the Examination Board decision (subject to Senate/Steering approval) which confirms the recommendation of a degree level award, and, they have sent the pass list to Student Administrative Services for approval 5 working days BEFORE the Pass List deadline, then you should be eligible to graduate (providing you have no debts outstanding to the University).
+Taught postgraduate students may be contacted shortly after the Examination Board has met by their department to confirm the outcome of the Examination Board decision.
+It would be reasonable to assume that if your department has contacted you to confirm the Examination Board decision (subject to Senate approval) which confirms the recommendation of a degree level award, and, they have sent the pass list/decision record log to Student Administrative Services for approval BEFORE the Pass List deadline, then you should be eligible to graduate (providing you have no debts outstanding to the University).

-For research degrees, your name will not be presented on a Pass List until the Doctoral College is in receipt of all documentation, including both External and Internal Examiners' reports, usually after the viva has taken place and any corrections have been submitted and signed off by the Internal Examiner.
-This also includes receipt of your bound copies and CD for the library.
+For research degrees, your name will not be presented on a pass list until the Doctoral College is in receipt of all documentation, including both External and Internal Examiners' reports, usually after the viva has taken place and any corrections have been submitted and signed off by the Internal Examiner.
+This also includes receipt of your bound copies for the library.
 If you are unsure if you will complete in time, please seek advice from the doctoralcollege at warwick dot ac dot uk before booking any arrangements for your ceremony.

-You will need to complete the online registration form linked in the invitation email from us.
+You will need to complete the graduation registration form (online) linked in the invitation email from us.

 Yes.
 If you are eligible to graduate at the next ceremonies, you MUST register even if you do not want to attend the ceremony or you are planning to defer to attend a future ceremony.
 If deferring, you need to opt out of the first available ceremonies.
 This means that we can transfer your details to your chosen future ceremony.
 If you do not do this, you will graduate in absentia, by default, at the first available ceremonies at which you are eligible to graduate - you would not be permitted to defer your graduation after the registration deadline.
 You should also register to let us know if you are not attending the ceremony and wish to graduate in absentia in order to confirm your address, otherwise we will not be able to post your certificate to you after the ceremonies.

-We also gather further information relating to the use of your personal information by the University, so it is important for you to complete this.
+We also gather further information relating to the use of your personal information by the University, so it is necessary for you to complete graduation registration.

 You should not wait for your results before registering for graduation.
 It is usual practice to invite students to the ceremony before results are known, given various time constraints.
-If it transpires that you are not eligible to graduate, your name will not appear on our graduation lists for the day and your online graduation response will not be actioned.
+If it transpires that you are not eligible to graduate, your name will not appear on our graduation lists for the day and you will be notified that your graduation registration has been cancelled.
+You would then be invited to register again for the next ceremonies we expect you to be eligible for (if applicable).

 Please also ensure that you register by the deadline given.

-The venue for graduation ceremonies has a maximum capacity so not all graduands are guaranteed a place.
-Places are booked on a first come, first served basis so we strongly advise you to complete the online registration as early as possible to avoid disappointment.
+While a lot of effort goes into capacity planning when creating the schedule of ceremonies, the venue for graduation ceremonies has a maximum capacity so not all graduands are guaranteed a place.
+Places are booked on a first-come, first-served basis so we strongly advise you to complete graduation registration as early as possible to avoid disappointment.
+In the event your ceremony reaches full capacity and you are unable to secure a place, you will be added to a waiting list for your ceremony and also offered a space in another ceremony, usually on the same day.

-When you register online, you can choose to attend the ceremony, graduate in absentia (i.e. not attend), or defer your graduation with the intention to attend a future ceremony.
+When you register online, you can choose to attend the ceremony, graduate in absentia (i.e. not attend), or defer your graduation with the intention to attend a future ceremony within the year.
 If you have already deferred graduation previously, you will NOT be given the option to defer again.

 Depending on your choices, you will need to complete the details on the screens presented to you as you work through the form.

-Your certificate will be posted out to you 2-4 weeks after the ceremonies finish (if you have provided your address), by our normal postal method (i.e. First Class post for UK and Recorded Delivery for overseas addresses).
+As long as you complete registration by the deadline, your certificate will be posted out to you 2-4 weeks after the ceremonies finish (if you have provided your address), by our normal postal method (i.e. Second Class post for UK and Airmail for overseas addresses).
 If you have requested the option of delivery by courier, a payment of £20.00 for UK, or £40.00 for overseas addresses is required - courier requests (paid for) will be posted within 1-2 weeks after the ceremonies.
-You can also opt to have your certificate held for collection at Student Reception in Senate House.
+You can also opt to have your certificate held for collection at the Student Information Centre in Senate House.
 Read more about award certificates.

 You will not be eligible to attend a future ceremony if you choose to graduate in absentia.

 If you choose to defer your graduation, you will still need to register, otherwise you will automatically graduate in absentia.
-You can choose to defer to the next set of ceremonies or the ones after that i.e up to a year's time.
+You can choose to defer to the next set of ceremonies or the ones after that i.e. for up to a year.
 You will then be invited to register again once registration opens for the ceremonies you have chosen to defer to.
-Please note that if you defer your graduation you will NOT receive your certificate until the ceremony you are attending.
+Please note that if you defer your graduation you will NOT receive your hard copy certificate until the ceremony you are attending.
+Your digital certificate will be issued earlier.

 You can change your details by re-accessing the online registration process, anytime up until the registration deadline.
 After the deadline, it depends how close we are to the event as to what options are still available to you, but you should contact us as soon as you know you cannot attend to discuss what options you have at that time.
 We regret that we cannot guarantee that we are able to change registration requests received after the registration deadline.